Nottinghamshire Police officer hit by train while helping man dies

 Nottinghamshire Police was called to a residential area in Balderton, near Newark, at about 19:00 BST on Thursday over concerns for a man's safety.

-During the incident, Sgt Graham Saville was struck.
-He died in hospital on Tuesday with his family at his bedside.
+The 46-year-old officer, Sgt Graham Saville, died in hospital on Tuesday with his family at his bedside.

 Another man, 29, was taken to hospital after suffering non life-threatening electrocution injuries.